Employee Motivation: How to Do It Right

 For example, achievers feel most motivated by tackling challenging goals, often working alone.
-Affiliates prefer to work collaboratively and don’t enjoy high risk roles.
+Affiliates prefer to work collaboratively and don’t enjoy high-risk roles.
 Employees that are invested in power are natural leaders that enjoy competition and status.

 How does this theory help create motivated employees?
-By recognising the strengths and weaknesses of your employees, tasks can be better delegated.
+By recognizing the strengths and weaknesses of your employees, tasks can be better delegated.
 Rather than trying to increase productivity and staff motivation for all tasks, managers should focus on who is more likely to get the job done effectively.

 Which motivation theory works best?